Uniform stationary phase estimate with limited smoothness: Uniform stationary phase estimates

-Compared with the typical argument using integration by parts, decay of Fourier coefficient is obtained with lower order of smoothness assumption.
-The key observation is that differentiations on the function $\chi^{\lambda, \nu}$ produce factors of $\lambda^{-\frac12}$ and these extra factors can be converted to get addtional decay because $|k|\lesssim \lambda^\frac12$.
-So, we can get additional decay in $|k|$ with less number of differentiation.
+Compared with the typical argument using integration by parts, the desired decay of Fourier coefficients is obtained under a weaker regularity assumption.
+The key observation is that differentiations on $\chi^{\lambda, \nu}$ produce extra factors of $\lambda^{-\frac12}$ and these factors can be converted to get additional decay because $|k|\lesssim \lambda^\frac12$.

-In order to exploit the extra regularity given by holder continuity we make use of the following lemma which allows us to deal with a function of holder continuity of order $\alpha$ as if it were $\alpha$ times differentiable.
+In order to exploit the extra regularity given by H\"older continuity, we make use of the following lemma which allows us to deal with functions of holder continuity of order $\alpha$ as if they were $\alpha$ times differentiable.